Working to be Plastic Free!

 Waste Reduction Team

-Meetings are held on the third Wednesday of each month at 4:00 p.m. in the Community Room at the Hendersonville Community Co-Op (60 S. Charleston Lane, Hendersonville, NC 28792).
+Meetings are held on the third Wednesday of each month at 4:00 p.m. at The Buzz on the corner of Barnwell and Grove Street in Hendersonville, NC.
 Please join us!

 County Recycling Program